 Day 7-10 Mirissa Beach – Relax on the beach, snorkeling, scuba

-*If Andrew’s foot wasn’t broken then we would follow the same itinerary but would have skipped Colombo and gone straight to Sigiriya for 2 nights to climb Sigiriya Rock which would have given us 3 nights in Mirissa.
+*If Andrew’s foot wasn’t broken then we would follow the same itinerary for Sri Lanka but would have skipped Colombo and gone straight to Sigiriya for 2 nights to climb Sigiriya Rock which would have given us 3 nights in Mirissa.
 This itinerary was perfect for us and who doesn’t like spending more time on the beach?!

 Day 1 – Colombo